FAQs for the Sweet v. McMahon Settlement

 -

-If you are a Class Member, the Department of Education’s announcements about ITT, Westwood, the Art Institute, and certain CollegeAmerica students receiving cancellation of their federal student loans do not change the relief that you will receive.
-Because ITT, Westwood, Art Institute, and CollegeAmerica are all on the settlement agreement’s Exhibit C list, you are still considered part of the automatic discharge group and you should have received Full Settlement Relief by August 31, 2024.
-If you have not received full settlement relief, please email sweet@ed.gov, with a copy to info@ppsl.org, and let us know what relief you are missing.
+If you are a Class Member in the automatic relief group, the Department of Education’s announcements about cancellation of federal student loans for the schools listed above do not change the relief that you will receive.
+Because each of these schools was on the settlement agreement’s Exhibit C list, you are still considered part of the automatic relief group, and you should have received Full Settlement Relief already.
+If you have not received Full Settlement Relief, please email sweet@ed.gov, with a copy to info@ppsl.org, and let us know what relief you are missing.

 -